CandyboxDAO/candy-contracts-v2/README.md

 ## Deploy

-Juicebox uses the [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy) plugin to deploy contracts to a given network.
+Candybox uses the [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy) plugin to deploy contracts to a given network.
 But before using it, you must create a `./mnemonic.txt` file containing the mnemonic phrase of the wallet used to deploy.
 You can generate a new mnemonic using [this tool](https://github.com/itinance/mnemonics).
 Generate a mnemonic at your own risk.

 Then, to execute the `./deploy/deploy.js` script, run the following: